 dubrovnik to split by ferry

-Now, this is a cool option of going from Dubrovnik to Split that is completely different from the rest.
+Now, this is a cool option for going from Dubrovnik to Split which is completely different from the rest.
 All the other options use the land to travel around while going from Dubrovnik to Split by ferry gets you out in the sea.
 It’s also a convenient way of traveling between these 2 cities.
 There are few lines that you can take and these range between slower and larger ferries and faster catamaran lines.

-Both of these have their own advantages and disadvantages.
+Both of these have their advantages and disadvantages.
 Catamarans are pretty fast and more expensive while traditional ferries are slower and cheaper.
 Anyways, if you are going from Dubrovnik to Split by ferry, you can expect your journey to last for a bit less than 4 hours.
 There is one daily ferry line that connects Dubrovnik and Split in the season.

 dubrovnik to split by train

 Unfortunately, it’s impossible to go from Dubrovnik to Split by train.
 Yes, we know, we would like a train line between these cities to exist.
-And it probably will never exist since the terrain is hard for building the railway line and there are many other options available so Dubrovnik to Split by train transport option is not necessary.
+It probably will never exist since the terrain is hard for building the railway line and there are many other options available so Dubrovnik to Split by train transport option is not necessary.

-what to see and experience in the south of croatia
+what to see and experience in the south of Croatia

 There are some places you need to visit on your journey from Dubrovnik to Split.

 Trsteno Arboretum isn’t so distant from Dubrovnik and it’s brimming with various types of plants.
 It’s a very nice place to visit and chill for some time.